 PALEOLITHIC ART MAGAZINE

-COMMEMORATION OF THE DIED PERSONS OF THE PREHISTORY
+COMMEMORATION OF THE DEAD PEOPLE OF THE PREHISTORY

 JULY, 11, 2002

-in memory of the prehistoric man, object of our studies, to be hold, if possible, in the museums where are conserved their poor skeletal rests , that have been transferred from their sacred interments in the ground to the sterile display windows of exhibition.
+in memory of the prehistoric man, object of our studies, to be realized, possibly, in the museums where the poor skeletal remains are held, removed from their sacred burials in the earth to the sterile showcases of the Museums for exhibition.

-In the announcement of this year we want to add an other reflection.
+In this year's announcement, we want to add another thought.

-Currently in paleoanthropology and palethnology (that, as known, only takes care of the material culture), is coming into effect a discrimination between the men of the lower Paleolithic, defined Hominids, and the men of the successive ages, who are defined MEN.
-In consideration of the fact that in the lower Paleolithic (dated conventionally from 2.500.000 to 200.000 years, that is for a period of 2.300.000 years, corresponding to 92% of life of the humanity), the man manufactured tools, homes, art through the sculpture, and therefore a sculpture for cult rituals, that is for the religion, which implies the spirituality, WE THINK that the definition Hominids OPPOSED TO MEN IS WRONG AND DENIGRATING.
+Currently in paleoanthropology and in palethnology (which, as known, deals only with material culture), a discrimination is being made between the men of the lower Paleolithic, who are defined HOMINIDS, and the men of the successive ages, which are defined MEN. n consideration of the fact that in the lower Paleolithic (conventionally dated from 2,500,000 to 200,000 years, that is for a period of 2,300,000 years, equivalent to 92% of the life of the humanity), the man made tools, houses, art through the sculpture, and therefore a sculpture for rituals of cult, i. e. for the religion, that implies the spirituality, WE BELIEVE that the definition HOMINOIDS VS HUMANS IS WRONG AND DENIGRANT.

-In the prehistory the definition would have to be one, that is all MEN.
+In the prehistory the definition should be only one, i.e. all MEN.